-The report card shall be issued in conjunction with two conferences which shall be held, one in the fall and one in the spring.
-One written report shall be sent home to parents at the end of each school year.
+Two conferences will be held: one in the fall and one in the winter.
+One written report card shall be issued in conjunction with the winter conference.
+One written report card shall be issued to parents at the end of each school year.

 II.
 Secondary - Grades 6-12

-Report cards are issued each quarter at the middle school and each quarter at the senior high level.
+Report cards are issued each quarter at the secondary level.

 Informal progress reports may be submitted at any time during a regular reporting period.

 N . .
-No credit — does not meet minimum requirements for credit
+No credit - does not meet minimum requirement for credit

 I . .
 Incomplete work - students have not met course requirements for credit.
 A maximum of two weeks is allowed for removal of an incomplete.
 If an incomplete is received at the end of the school year, the student has two weeks into the Fall semester to remove it.